The Second Skin

 Production seconds and leftover fabrics

 In production, we sometimes end up with products that do not meet our quality requirements due to minor defects; these garments are referred to as seconds.
 Tops such as jackets, shirts, sweaters, and knitwear with minor defects are often amended or adjusted already in the factories, which makes the number of seconds in these product categories close to zero.
 Since denim laundering processes entail a higher likeliness of style differences, seconds among jeans occur more frequently than among tops, but even though the garments might not make it to a shop, they are still valuable material resources.
-For example, seconds can be used in recycling projects as an alternative way to optimize our material resources.
-We made this a particular focus in 2021, and together with our suppliers in Tunisia and with support from the United Nations Industrial Development Organization (UNIDO) and research organization Switchmed, we released our biggest recycling project to date when we in total used 31,000 pieces of second choice garments to make new denim fabric.
+For example, seconds can be used in recycling projects as an alternative way to optimise our material resources.
+We made this a particular focus in 2021, and together with our suppliers in Tunisia and with support from the United Nations Industrial Development Organisation (UNIDO) and research organisation Switchmed, we released our biggest recycling project to date when we in total used 31,000 pieces of second choice garments to make new denim fabric.

 Although we often buy minimum volumes of fabric stock, we sometimes end up with leftover fabrics at our production suppliers in between collections.
 The first solution is often to use the fabric for our products and styles in future collections or for the production of giveaways.
 Alternatively, we sometimes use the digital platform Rekotex, where textile companies can sell leftover fabrics to smaller players at a good price.

 Product samples produced when creating new collections are sent to our outlet shops or are occasionally sold at sample sale events in our head office.
-Product samples that cannot be sold or donated are considered material resources for upcycling or recycling projects.
+Product samples that cannot be sold or donated are considered material resources for up-cycling or recycling projects.

 Bags and Packaging